Schema For WordPress

-For example, you could reference a name like “Jon Snow” in the text on your page.
-Schema markup tells search engines what that data means: is this the name of the Author or an Actor in a television series?
-By clearly defining the structure of this data using Schema markup, you can send a more representative “business card” to users on search engines.
+For example, say you reference a name like “Jon Snow” in the text on your page.
+Schema markup tells search engines what this data means: is it the name of the post’s Author or a character in a television series?
+By clearly defining the structure of this data, you can present a more representative ‘business card’.

 Schema for SEO